What the Accounts Team Does for You

 - You must disclose the agreement when applying for credit over a prescribed amount.
-The current amount is $5647.00.

 - Whilst the Debt Agreement is on your credit file, you may find it difficult to locate a creditor who will approve the application.
 We suggest you approach a broker who is familiar with your circumstances or shop around before applying for credit to find a lender who can assist.

 - Any debt you incur after the Debt Agreement is lodged is not covered by the agreement and you are solely responsible for the repayments.